WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

 ![plot](https://github.com/WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/userimage_response.png)

-A noticeable feature, that we got three images of a laptop with turned on display
+A noticeable feature, that we got three images of a laptop with turned on display.